Employment

 Little Rock Housing Authority d/b/a Metropolitan Housing Alliance is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state, or local laws.

-Title of Position: Property Clerk
+Title of Position: Housing Specialist

-Position Type: Full-Time/ Hourly/Non- Exempt
+Position Type: Full-Time/Non-Exempt

 Summary: